jupyter-server/jupyter_server/CONTRIBUTING.rst

 Troubleshooting the Installation
 --------------------------------

-If you do not see that your Jupyter Server is not running on dev mode, it's possible that you are running other instances of Jupyter Server.
+If you do not see that your Jupyter Server is running in dev mode, it's possible that you are running other instances of Jupyter Server elsewhere on your system.
 You can try the following steps:

 1. Uninstall all instances of the jupyter_server package.
 These include any installations you made using pip or conda